-Mr. Smith is greatly looking forward to his second year at LCS.
-He will be teaching art history, 6th grade history, and 11th grade American history.
+Mr. Smith is greatly looking forward to his fourth year at LCS.
+He will be teaching 6th grade Greek and Roman history, 11th grade American history, and hopefully if we get back to normal he will be teaching his beloved art history electives.

 Room 126: Academy